• Skip to primary navigation

 Or maybe bread crumbs for that crispy coating?
 You're about to whip up magic with these handy swaps.

-what are potato flakes
+what are potato flakes Save for Later!

-The 5 Best Substitutes for Potato Flakes
+Best Ingredients to Swap for Potato Flakes

 However, if you're looking for substitutes for potato flakes due to dietary restrictions or unavailability, there are several alternatives to consider.